 - Using a lower layer height

 When you raise the temperature of your nozzle, what you are doing is allowing the filament to be pushed through at a better rate which can keep up with the current flow rate.
-Increase it by 5-10°C and try printing again to see if it fixes your issue.
+Increase it by 5-10°C and try printing again to see if it resolves your issue.

 Reducing your print speed tackles the problem from the other end by lowering the flow rate overall, so your filament doesn’t have to work so hard to keep up.